 Importance of Stakeholder Identification

-Projects that come to a successful end most oftenly achieved with fulfilling the requirements of stakeholders.
+It is obvious that projects that come to a successful end most often achieved by fulfilling the requirements of stakeholders.
 Stakeholder’s participation and expectations are not the same within a project.
-Also their degree of involvement and influence are different.
-For that reason it is very important to identify, classify and manage stakeholders for a successful end.
+Also, their degree of involvement and influence is different.

-Below steps may be helpful for identifying stakeholders.
+Below stakeholder identification techniques and exercises may be helpful for identifying stakeholders within a project.

 Review the Project Documents